brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

  * [Ｘ] Start reading about major JS graphical libraries of interest, beginning with list made earlier. **Disposition**: Under way with D3.js and SVG/SVG.js.
 Also, look at Treat.js and Sigma.js.

+ * [　] Read about the peer-to-peer browser networking that Be Birchal described in in-person check-ins on 20170424.

  * [　] Read the [MDN article-series on Accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility) (note that the second-to-last item has a broken link to the last item)

    * [　] (Part of the above).
 Read about [ARIA](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics).